calaldees/teacherEducation/teacherEducation/_pre_course_activities.md

 -------

 * https://teachcomputing.org/courses
-    * Register for 'National Centre for Computing Education' (NCCE) CS-Accelerator-Programme https://teachcomputing.org/courses
+    * Register for 'National Centre for Computing Education' (NCCE)
-        * Accrue professional certifications and a bursary for when you begin employment
+    * Undertake online courses and accrue professional certifications and a bursary for when you begin employment
     * Build evidence for subject knowledge development for your ePortfolio (this will significantly help your evidence for your ePortfolio if you can start to undertake this now)
     * Understand what is on the UK Computing curriculum
 * https://helloworld.raspberrypi.org/
     * Subscribe to HelloWorld magazine (free)
 * Investigate and join a [Teachers' trade union](https://en.wikipedia.org/wiki/Teachers%27_trade_unions_in_the_United_Kingdom)
-    * This is generally free on your training year
+    * Joining a union is generally free on your training year

 General Information and Pre Reading